Home » Going To Court » Vexatious Litigant: Proceedings and Effects

 In some cases, individuals deemed vexatious litigants may also be barred from further legal action without first obtaining permission from the court.

+A vexatious proceeding refers to a lawsuit initiated maliciously and without probable cause.
 A court determines whether a proceeding is vexatious by looking at various factors and the overall conduct of the party involved.
 The following patterns of behaviour might suggest a proceeding is vexatious:

 1. Lack of Grounds: The litigation lacks any substantial legal argument or factual basis.
 The claim is considered frivolous if it has little chance of succeeding.